HumanSignal/label-studio/docs/source/guide/storage.md

 ```

 ## Local storage
-If you have local files that you want to add to Label Studio from a specific directory, you can set up a specific local directory as source or target storage.
+If you have local files that you want to add to Label Studio from a specific directory, you can set up a specific local directory (on the machine where LS is running) as source or target storage.
+Label Studio will walk into the directory recursively.

 ### Prerequisites
 Add to your environment setup:
 * `LABEL_STUDIO_LOCAL_FILES_SERVING_ENABLED=true`
-* `LOCAL_FILES_DOCUMENT_ROOT=/absolute/path/to/media/root` (or `LOCAL_FILES_DOCUMENT_ROOT=C:\\absolute\\path\\for\\windows`)
+* `LOCAL_FILES_DOCUMENT_ROOT=/home/user`
+(or `LOCAL_FILES_DOCUMENT_ROOT=C:\\data\\media` for Windows).

-Without these settings, URLs in tasks for Local storage that point to local files won't work.
-Keep in mind that serving data from the local file system can be a security risk.
+Without these settings, Local storage and URLs in tasks that point to local files won't work.
+Keep in mind that serving data from the local file system can be a **security risk**.
 See [Set environment variables](start.html#Set_environment_variables) for more about using environment variables.

+### Tasks with local storage file references
+In cases when your tasks have multiple or complex input sources (e.g. multiple object tags in the labeling config or HyperText tag with custom data values), you need the ability to prepare and import tasks manually.

-Reference tasks in a local directory using the following syntax in the Label Studio JSON format.
-For example, to reference an image file `1.png`:
+You can add Local storage without syncing (to avoid automatic task creation from storage files) and use `/data/local-files/?d=` in your data values.
+Let's look to the example in the Label Studio JSON format, to reference an audio and an image files `1.wav` & `1.jpg` :

 ```
 {
  "data": {
+    "audio": "/data/local-files/?d=dataset1/1.wav",
-    "image": "/data/local-files/?d=1.png"
+    "image": "/data/local-files/?d=dataset1/1.jpg"
   }
 }
 ```